 - Gluten Free Chocolate Layer Cake with Cream Cheese Frosting

 - Gluten Free Carrot Cake

 - Homemade Gluten Free Lemon Bundt Cake

 Here are all of the delicious gluten free desserts on this blog to explore.

 - 1 tablespoon lemon juice

-- Spray coconut oil in several baking dishes.
+- Spray coconut oil in your cake pans to prevent sticking.

-- In a mixing bowl, add all wet ingredients and mix. (*See note)
+- In a large bowl, add your dry ingredients and whisk to blend.